WaleedFarooq51/Dual-Stream-Top-View-Person-Re-Identification/README.md

 #### Prepare Custom Dataset

-- If you want to prepare your own custom dataset, you need to run ```bash python process_dataset.py to prepare the dataset.
+- If you want to prepare your own custom dataset, you need to run `python process_dataset.py` to prepare the dataset.
 The training data will be stored in ".npy" format.